algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 * Bringing back frogs home
 * Eating fly that pass some time on screen
 * Finishing a level
+* Catching the Ping frog that randomly appears on the screen.

  <img src="Images/Score.png" width= "250">